cross-rs/cross/README.md

 ## Usage

 `cross` has the exact same CLI as [Cargo](https://github.com/rust-lang/cargo) but as it relies on Docker and QEMU so you'll have to run some setup commands before you can (fully) use it.

 ```
 # (ONCE PER BOOT)
 # Start the Docker daemon, if it's not already running
 $ sudo systemctl start docker

-# (ONCE PER BOOT)
-# If "cross testing", you must register the QEMU "interpreters" first
-# You don't need to have QEMU installed on your system
-# But!
-Your Linux kernel needs to have "binfmt_misc" support enabled
-$ zgrep BINFMT_MISC /proc/config.gz  # may need to run `modprobe configs` first
-CONFIG_BINFMT_MISC=y

-$ docker run --privileged --rm -it ubuntu:16.04 sh -c \
-    "apt-get update && apt-get install --no-install-recommends -y binfmt-support qemu-user-static"

 # (ONCE PER CARGO PROJECT)
 # `cross` can't generate .lock files itself (see caveats section)